Generalized Out-of-Distribution Detection and Beyond in Vision Language Model Era: A Survey: Future Directions

-\keypoint{f.~Open-vocabulary OOD Detection} Open-vocabulary OOD (OV-OOD) detection has a high practical potential, but it is still in its infant stages~\cite{li2024_negprompt}.
-In particular, as explained in Sec.~\ref{subsec:ovood_challenge}, zero-shot OV-OOD detection is a potential research field.
-We hope that this survey paper will inspire future efforts in OV-OOD detection.
+\keypoint{f.~Open-vocabulary OOD Detection} Open-vocabulary OOD (OV-OOD) detection has a high practical potential, but it is still in its infant stages~\citep{li2024_negprompt}.
+The open-vocabulary setting has been actively explored in AD (~\ref{subsec:zeroshot_ad}) and has the potential to become increasingly important in the field of OOD detection as well.

-\keypoint{g.~Object-level OOD Detection} Object-level OOD detection remains an unexplored area.
+\keypoint{g.~Object-level OOD Detection} Object-level OOD detection remains an unexplored area in VLM-based OOD detection.
 As discussed in Sec.~\ref{subsec:ad_ood_discussion}, this is due to the vastness of the OOD space, which makes it difficult to identify OOD objects using texts.
-To pave the way for future advancements in object-level OOD detection/segmentation, foundation models for localization, such as SAM~\cite{kirillov2023segment}, offer a promising solution.
-By integrating these models with methods such as MCM~\cite{ming2022delving}, we can potentially achieve object-level OOD detection and segmentation, opening up a new frontier in OOD detection research.
+To pave the way for future advancements in object-level OOD detection/segmentation, foundation models for localization, such as SAM~\citep{kirillov2023segment}, offer a promising solution.
+By integrating these models with methods such as MCM~\citep{ming2022delving}, we can potentially achieve object-level OOD detection and segmentation, opening up a new frontier in OOD detection research.